peterhj/futhark_syntax/README.md

 The expression parser (`ExpParser`) is based on [Pratt parsing](https://web.archive.org/web/20071012224713/http://javascript.crockford.com/tdop/tdop.html), extended with limited depth search and backtracking to parse left-associative function application via juxtaposition.

+## Tests

+`make` or `make test` runs the tests (implemented in src/tests.rs).
+Currently, there are only < 100 test cases defined for a subset of Futhark expressions.